-Since its inception in 2009 the Archives Unbound program has published more than 300 titles.
-The roots of the program are in microfilm, and the collection makes available targeted collections of interest to scholars engaged in serious research.
+Since its inception in 2009, the Archives Unbound program has published more than 500 collections.
+The roots of the program are in microfilm, and offers targeted collections of interest to scholars engaged in scholarly research.

-Particular strengths in the Archive Unbound catalog include U.S. foreign policy; U.S. civil rights; global affairs and colonial studies; and modern history.
-Broad topic clusters include: African American studies; American Indian studies; Asian studies; British history; Holocaust studies; LGBT studies; Latin American and Caribbean studies; Middle East studies; political science; religious studies; and women’s studies.
+Particular strengths in the Archive Unbound program include U.S. foreign policy; U.S. civil rights; global affairs and colonial studies; and modern history.
+Broad topic clusters include: African American studies; American Indian studies; Asian studies; British history; Holocaust studies; LGBT studies; Latin American and Caribbean studies; Middle East studies; political science; religious studies; women’s studies; and more.
 The Archives Unbound program consists of more than 300,000 documents totaling more than 13 million pages.
-Individual titles in the collection range between 1,200 and 200,000 pages.
+Individual collections in the program range between 1,200 and 200,000 pages.

 Explore the brochure to get all the details on upcoming Archives Unbound collections.